Rimjhimv2/My-Portfolio-/README.md

   Optimized rendering, smooth transitions, and fast interactions for an excellent user experience.

 - 🧠 **Developer-Centric Stack**
-  Built using **React, TypeScript, and Tailwind CSS** for scalability, maintainability, and a smooth developer experience.
+  Built using **Next.js , JavaScript, and Tailwind CSS** for scalability, maintainability, and a smooth developer experience.

 ---